Request

 How to use

-- 1 Paste your webhook endpoint URL into the URL field and select the HTTP method (POST is the default for most webhooks).
+- 1 Paste your webhook endpoint URL into the URL field at the top and select the HTTP method — POST is the default for most webhook providers.

-- 2 Optionally choose a template (GitHub, Stripe, Slack) to pre-load a realistic payload, or start with a Custom blank body.
+- 2 Click the Templates dropdown and choose GitHub Push, Stripe payment_intent.succeeded, or Slack Events API to pre-load a realistic JSON payload, or start with a blank Custom body.

-- 4 To sign the request, enter your webhook secret — the HMAC-SHA256 signature is computed in your browser and added to the header you specify.
+- 5 To sign the request, enter your webhook secret in the Signing Secret field and specify the header name (e.g. X-Hub-Signature-256) — the HMAC-SHA256 signature is computed in your browser and added automatically.

-- 5 Click Send Request (or press ⌘+Enter) and inspect the response status, headers, and body on the right.
+- 6 Click Send Request to fire the request, then inspect the response status code, response headers, and body in the Response panel on the right.

 - Why does my request fail with a CORS error?

-- Browsers enforce the Same-Origin Policy and block cross-origin requests unless the target server explicitly allows them via CORS headers (Access-Control-Allow-Origin).
-Most production webhook endpoints are not configured to accept browser requests — they expect server-to-server calls.
-To work around this during testing, use an echo service like webhook.site or requestbin.com as your target URL; both accept any request with CORS enabled and reflect the full payload back to you.
+- Browsers enforce the Same-Origin Policy and block cross-origin requests unless the target server responds with the correct CORS headers (Access-Control-Allow-Origin).
+Most production webhook endpoints are designed for server-to-server communication and do not include CORS headers, so browser-originated requests are blocked.
+To work around this during testing, use an echo service as your target — webhook.site and requestbin.com both accept any origin and reflect the full request back to you with CORS enabled.
+For testing your own local server, add permissive CORS headers to your development configuration.

 - Can I test my local development server?

-- What is the difference between a webhook and an API call?
+- What is the difference between a webhook and a regular API call?

-- An API call is initiated by a client polling a server for data.
-A webhook is a push notification — the server calls your endpoint when an event occurs (payment completed, repo pushed, etc.).
-Testing a webhook means simulating that server-to-server POST request, which is exactly what this tool does.
+- A regular API call is initiated by your client polling a server for data.
+A webhook is event-driven — the provider server pushes a notification to your endpoint the moment something happens (a payment is made, a commit is pushed, a message is posted).
+Testing a webhook means simulating that incoming push, which is exactly what this tool does: it fires the HTTP request a provider would send, so you can verify your endpoint handles it correctly before going live.

-- Is my payload or secret sent to any server?
+- Is my payload or webhook secret sent to CodeLint.Dev?

-- No. The request is sent directly from your browser to the target URL you specify — it does not pass through any CodeLint.Dev server.
-The HMAC signature is computed entirely in your browser using the Web Crypto API.
-Your webhook secret is never transmitted to us.
+- No. Requests are sent directly from your browser to the target URL you enter — they do not route through any CodeLint.Dev server or proxy.
+HMAC signatures are computed entirely in your browser.
+Your webhook secret, payload contents, and response data are never visible to us.